 This course serves as an introduction to contemporary geopolitical issues of globalization, sovereignty, nationalism, war, legitimacy, and hegemony.
 Key issues include: the nature and production of political sovereignty, the intersection between the nation and new global forms of government, the future of cosmopolitan democracy, the roots of geopolitical thinking, and the role of the U.S. within the world system as global "imperial" hegemon.
 The goals of the course are to highlight key geopolitical issues present within international affairs and for students to develop their own views informed by analysis of course readings and classroom discussions.
-Also listed as POLS 304.
+Also listed and described as POLS 304.
 Open to first-year students with permission.
-Offered Term 1.
+Not offered in 2024-25.
 (GLO, MOD)